ISSUIUC/iridium-tracker/README.md

 Most of the code in this comes from the starter guide for the [Artemis Global Tracke](https://learn.sparkfun.com/tutorials/artemis-global-tracker-hookup-guide/artemis-global-tracker-arduino-examples).
 To find the code that we (ISS) updated, which is the code you should be flashing, go to ```Software/Iridium```.
 Here you should see two folders, `main` and `mmain_no_tx`.
 Due to the price of using the Iridum Tracker, if you are not directly testing/using the iridium uplink, **DO NOT FLASH** `main`.

 You can also reference the examples in `Software/examples` if you want to see how to do other things with the module.

+## Decoding
+In `Software/decoding` there is a script to decode the encoded message sent to the iridium service.
+You can compile, and then run, this script with `make` and `./a.out`, or do it all in one command with `make run`.
+Once the script is running, copy in the text from the iridium service into the terminal, and hit enter to get the decoded packet.